-This week, we had a fabulous behind-the-scenes tour of the local International Bird Rescue Center in the Bay Area.
+This week, we had a fabulous behind-the-scenes tour of International Bird Rescue in the Bay Area.
 They helped an impressive 4, 500 birds last year and released 62 just this week alone.

 They are ground zero for helping birds during oil spills and last year’s "mystery goo" spill.
-They take care of birds all year round and have made some heroic rescues and rehabilitations recently including the now-famous brown pelican called "Pink."
-Look for the blue band No. 70 out there!
+They take care of birds all year round at their centers and have made some heroic rescues and rehabilitations recently including the now-famous brown pelican called "Pink."
+Look for the blue band V70 out there!
 Here is the unforgettable video of Pink’s release.

 A huge thank you to their new amazing Executive Director JD Bergeron for the private sneak peek tour.
-We loved seeing how the Center is taking such incredible care of birds, nursing them back to health (or raising them if they are chicks!) and releasing them back into the wild.
+We loved seeing how they are taking such incredible care of birds, nursing them back to health (or raising them if they are chicks!) and releasing them back into the wild.
 They are very careful not to let their patients get too used to people so the birds can remain wild.

-The International Bird Rescue Center’s slogan is "Every Bird Matters," and they are truly living up to these inspiring words.
+The International Bird Rescue’s slogan is "Every Bird Matters," and they are truly living up to these inspiring words.
 It was a dream come true to see them in action.

-I love the International Bird Rescue Center’s Facebook page as they post pictures of their patients with funny and uplifting updates.
-Their once-a-week newsletter is also a must as they deliver videos of their recent releases (pelicans, great blue herons and more) and an inventory of who is in the Center at the moment.
+I love the International Bird Rescue’s Facebook page as they post pictures of their patients with funny and uplifting updates.
+Their once-a-week newsletter is also a must as they deliver videos of their recent releases (pelicans, great blue herons and more) and an inventory of who is in house at the moment.

 Don’t forget their birdcams which are currently featuring seagull chicks, which are adorable and turn out to be speckled in the beginning.